TuftsCTSI/SyntheticOMOP/README.md

 - This tool is mainly intended for preparing datasets for use in software testing.
 - The input file serves as a design artifact, preserving the intent of each patient scenario, which might be lost if we prepared the dataset directly.
-- No randomness is used.
-Data generation is entirely deterministic.
+- OMOP table generation uses no randomness and is entirely deterministic.
+- PII generation, when enabled, is also deterministic for a given config: synthetic identity fields and corruption patterns are derived from the config seed, patient handles, and site identifiers.
 - This tool creates entirely fictional test data.
 Assuming real patient records weren't used to make the input file, the output cannot contain protected health information (PHI).
 - Coherence of medical records isn't a major design aim.
 Other tools exist for creating realistic patient data.